milsever/tiny-ra/README.md

 ## `--sops-mode` parameter

 As described in Section 4.2.4, “Tiny-RA with Policy Learning,” Tiny-RA can be used at three different positions in the training pipeline, denoted as `aug_lbl`, `aug_stu`, and `aug_tea`.
-In the paper, policy learning is applied to `aug_lbl` and `aug_tea`, but not to `aug_stu`.
+As pointed the paper, policy learning is applied to `aug_lbl` and `aug_tea`, but not to `aug_stu`.
 Although the results reported in the paper are based on this configuration, the training script provides more flexibility.

-The `--sops-mode` parameter specifies whether Tiny-RA is fixed or learned at each position and also controls its strength using two settings: easy and hard.
+The `--sops-mode` parameter specifies whether Tiny-RA is fixed or learned at each position and also controls its strength using two settings: *easy* and *hard*.
 Here, **SOPS** refers to “single operation per sample,” another naming for Tiny_RA which emphasizes that a different operation is applied to each sample.
 The `--sops-mode` argument follows the format `sops_{aug_lbl_mode}_{aug_stu_mode}_{aug_tea_mode}`.
 Each mode is represented by two letters.
 The first letter indicates the strength of Tiny-RA: ‘e’ denotes *easy*, in which the selected operation is applied with a probability of 50%, whereas ‘h’ denotes *hard*, in which the selected operation is always applied.
 The second letter indicates whether the policy is fixed or learned: ‘f’ denotes a fixed policy without policy learning, while ‘l’ denotes a learned policy.

 Based on our experiments and following the weak/strong augmentation distinction used in UDA and FixMatch, we used *easy* mode for `aug_lbl` and `aug_tea` when evaluating the learned policies.
 However, during policy learning, we used *hard* mode at these positions to obtain more consistent gradient updates for the operator probabilities.
 Accordingly, the `--sops-mode` configuration was set to `sops_hl_hf_hl` during policy learning and to `sops_ef_hf_ef` during policy evaluation.
 In addition, in Section 4.2.3, “Baseline: Tiny-RA without Policy Learning,” where Tiny-RA was used without policy learning, the `--sops-mode` configuration was also set to `sops_ef_hf_ef`.